LobsterHoney Docs

 Every time a visitor interacts with a trap, the scoring engine evaluates the accumulated signals for that session.
 Signals are divided into two categories: tripwire signals (high-confidence indicators that only AI agents would trigger) and behavioral signals (patterns consistent with automated activity).

-Each signal contributes a point value to the session's total score.
+Each signal contributes to the session's total score.
 The score determines the classification.

 Tripwire Signals